asciinema/asciinema-server/app/views/docs/usage.html.md

 NOTE: it is __necessary__ to do this if you want to __edit or delete__ your recordings on asciinema.org.

-You can synchronize your `~/.asciinema/config` file (which keeps the token) across the machines but that's not necessary.
-You can assign new recorder tokens to your account from as many machines as you want.
+You can synchronize your config file (which keeps the API token) across the machines but that's not necessary.
+You can assign new tokens to your account from as many machines as you want.